AEgan/socket-io-test/README.md

 ```
 Which will start a local server on port 12345.
 This port number can be changed in app.js

-Currently tags are not being stripped to protect against XSS.
+Tags are now being escapted on output to avoid xss, even though this will probably only ever be run on my computer

 Will work on that later lol.